muhrifqii/dHisStoryGameAI/README.md

 The `/backend` folder contains the Rust smart contract:

-- `Cargo.toml`, which defines the crate that will form the backend
 - `lib.rs`, which contains the smart contract and llm, and exports its interface
-- `ollama.rs`, which handle the llm specific functions and entities related to it
-- `service.rs`, which contains the business logic of the ai agent

 The `/frontend` folder contains web assets for the application's user interface.
 The user interface is written using the React framework.